 5. What Message Exchange Patterns (MEPs) supported by WCF?
 Explain each of them briefly.

 It’s the default pattern.
 In this pattern, a response message will always be generated to consumer when the operation is called, even with the void return type.
-In this scenario, response will have empty SOAP body.
+In this scenario (void return type), response will have empty SOAP body.

 The Duplex MEP is basically a two-way message channel.
 In some cases, we want to send a message to service to initiate some longer-running processing and require a notification back from service in order to confirm that the requested process has been completed.